Icon Button

 Description

-Pass in an appropriate Vitality icon that describes the action to be performed.
+Pass in icon content that describes the action to be performed.

 Type